Are you planning to buy a memory card for your camera? If you don’t know how to select the right memory card, I will help you to select one.

 All cameras come with a maximum memory limit.
 If you use a card above this limit then it may not work.
 So, always double-check it.

 Once you know this limiting value, you can decide the maximum memory card size.

 Now, you should decide how many pictures you want to capture in the same memory card.
-Let us say that you want to capture 500 images in a memory card.
+Let us say that you want to capture 500 images on a memory card.

 Now, you should see the camera user manual to see the file size of an image.
 File size depends on the file format you have chosen for capturing.
 If you have selected RAW file format then it will occupy more space when compared to JPEG.

 If you are planning to capture the image in JPEG format then you need 4.9 GB of space to store 500 photos.
 So, you will need an 8GB one.
-Most of the DSLR camera comes with the option to record JPEG+RAW format simultaneously.
+Most DSLR/ Mirrorless camera comes with the option to record JPEG+RAW format simultaneously.
 If you go for this option then you will need 29.4 GB of space.

 A 32 GB card would be sufficient in this condition.

 NOTE: A 32 GB card will not have the exact 32 GB memory space.
 It will be somewhere between 29GB and 30GB.

 If you are planning to record videos then you need to take that memory also into account.
 You can check the user manual to see how much memory space a video of a particular duration takes and in what quality (1080p/ 720p).